jinweijie/sublime-text-2-csharp-build/README.md

 # Usage

-1. Create a project in Sublime Text 2.
+1. Open Main.cs file  in `sample_app` folder with Sublime Text 2.
-2. Copy files under `sample_app` folder to the project folder.
-3. Hit `Ctrl + B` to see the result.
+2. Hit `Ctrl + B` to see the result.

 # Customization